Iasa-Global/btabok/pages/competency_model/bv_cm.md

 | | -   Learner will be able to measure benefits related to cost savings
 | **CITA -- Associate** | -   Learner will be able to track direct business benefits arising from a technology solution
 | | -   Learner will be able to classify benefits and value additions
-| **CITA -- Specialist** | -   Learner will be able to identify business benefits that are aligned to the business KPIs
+| **CITA -- Professional** | -   Learner will be able to identify business benefits that are aligned to the business KPIs
 | | -   Learner will be able to track benefits and compare actual versus planned benefits
 | | -   Learner will be able to analyze deviations from projected benefits
 | | -   Learner will be able to explain co-relation between architecture and business benefits
-| **CITA -- Professional** | -   Learner will be able to track benefits against enterprise KPIs
+| **CITA -- Distinguished** | -   Learner will be able to track benefits against enterprise KPIs
 | | -   Learner will be able to compare benefits of a solution with respect to industry benchmarks
 | | -   Learner will be able to measure direct and indirect benefits
 | | -   Learner will be able to perform benefit classification